 My Cat’s Fur Smells

 Does your cat’s fur smell?
+If it does, yeast may be the troublemaker again.

 If a skin yeast infection is present, then you may see yellow or brown flaking skin.
 You might be able to see the skin quite clearly too, especially since alopecia, or hair loss, is one common symptom of the infection.